MOMA-AUH/spliceai-cache/README.md

   --all-variants
 ```

 Use `--mask` instead of `--no-mask` for results produced with SpliceAI masking enabled.
 Re-ingesting the same variants is safe: existing rows are reused and their annotations are updated.
-Extracted records are biallelic and sorted by the contig order in the reference dictionary, then by position and alternate allele.

 Pass `--all-variants` to both `ingest` and `extract` to retain and export variants that have no `SpliceAI` value.
 These records are exported without the `SpliceAI` INFO field.
-This makes the resulting VCF suitable for intersection with a cohort VCF when selecting variants that still need annotation.
 Without the option, ingestion and extraction retain their annotation-only behavior.